A trek will be conducted at Moolooloo Station

 in the North Flinders Ranges from 12 to 17th September 2021

-For information, nomination and completion of the other admin required before arrival please contact the following:
+For information, nomination and completion of the admin required before arrival please contact:

 Mobile 0435 780 237

-If you’re interested in attending you need to look at the following forms.
+If you are interested in attending you need to look at the following forms.